ammillan/speclib/README.md

 - The `include` subfolder contains all the files needed to use the library.

-- The `basic_tests` subfolder inside `tests` directory contains some basic test examples that allow you to quickly test the correct operation of the library.
+- The `tests/basic_tests` directory contains some basic test examples that allow you to quickly test the correct operation of the library.

-- The `benchmarks` folder inside `tests` directory contains some benchmark examples that can be used to evaluate the library performance.
+- The `tests/benchmarks` directory contains some benchmark examples that can be used to evaluate the library performance.
 It also contains their sequential versions.

 - The `SpecLib` library and its model are described and compared with other alternatives in the publication [A new thread-level speculative automatic parallelization model and library based on duplicate code execution](https://www.researchsquare.com/article/rs-3405920/v1) ([DOI 10.21203/rs.3.rs-3405920/v1](https://doi.org/10.21203/rs.3.rs-3405920/v1)).